billythekid/coronadarts/README.md

 Games will require all the following to pass validation:

+* Both players must be selected and unique
 * The game must be a child of a competition
 * The game must have a winner
 * The competition the game is in must still have outstanding games to be played.